Signatures of human-like processing in Transformer forward passes: Details of model-derived metrics

-Finally, we consider signatures of a model ``boosting'' the correct answer, relative to an alternate intuitive answer.
+We consider signatures of a model ``boosting'' the correct answer, relative to an alternate incorrect answer.
 Measures derived from the output layer alone do not give information about ``boosting'' dynamics, so we only consider processing measures in this case.

 In the residual stream view of a transformer \citep{elhage2021mathematical}, the effect of any layer, \hiddenlayer, in a Transformer model can be summarized by the delta between the residual stream before and after that layer, $\Delta$\hiddenlayer.
 Notably, $\Delta$\hiddenlayer is simply another vector of the same dimensionality of \hiddenlayer, so one can project it into the vocabulary space using logit lens.
-We wish to quantify how different layers promote a correct answer over an intuitive answer.
-To do so, we computed the ``logit difference'' for each item with correct answer \correctanswer, intuitive answer \intuitiveanswer, and context \context
+We wish to quantify how different layers promote a correct answer over an incorrect answer.
+To do so, we computed the ``logit difference'' for each item with correct answer \correctanswer, incorrect answer \intuitiveanswer, and context \context

 and the ``term difference''